MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 If a website still loads in Internet Explorer 11 and if you don’t need Internet Explorer 11, you can disable it.
 For more information, see [Disable Internet Explorer 11](/deployedge/edge-ie-disable-ie11).

-If a website happens to load in IE mode in Microsoft Edge, it’s because of an IE mode policy or a manual configuration that’s forcing Microsoft Edge to load the site in IE mode.
+If a website loads in IE mode in Microsoft Edge, it’s because of an IE mode policy or a manual configuration that’s forcing Microsoft Edge to load the site in IE mode.
 Make sure you check the site in question to verify that it’s not in the IE Site list or in IE mode.
 You can do that by running [IE mode diagnostics](/deployedge/edge-ie-mode-faq#get-general-diagnostic-and-configuration-information).
 Explore our [troubleshooting guide](/deployedge/edge-ie-mode-faq) to identify and fix any other issues.

 ## Things that don't work